Dmitry Belyayev (zoologist): Early career

-The next year, Belyayev graduated from the Ivanovo Agricultural Institute and began working in the Department of Fur Animal Breeding at the Central Research Laboratory in Moscow, which was affiliated with the Ministry of Foreign Trade.
+The next year, Belyayev graduated from the Ivanov Biological Institute and began working in the Department of Fur Animal Breeding at the Central Research Laboratory in Moscow, which was affiliated with the Ministry of Foreign Trade.
 In 1941, he was conscripted into the military, and was wounded and received several military decorations.
 He then resumed work at the laboratory.

 Despite the persecution of adherents of Darwinism and Mendelian genetics, Belyayev wrote a dissertation on "the variation and inheritance of silver-colored fur in silver-black foxes" and continued to hold fast to his belief in evolution and Mendelian genetics.
 Still, to be safe, he disguised his genetics research as studies in animal physiology.
 Nonetheless, his known interest in genetics led to his dismissal from his position as head of the Department of Fur Animal Breeding in 1948.

 After the death of Stalin in 1953, the Soviet persecution of geneticists began to ease.
 From 1958 to the end of his life, Belyayev worked for the Siberian Division of the USSR Academy of Sciences, which he helped found.
 In 1963, he became Director of the Institute of Cytology and Genetics (IC&G) in Novosibirsk, and held that position until his death.
 Under his leadership, according to one source, "the institute became a center of basic and applied research in both classical genetics and modern molecular genetics."
 He was appointed an academician in 1973.